sapcc/maintenance-controller/README.md

   channel: the channel which the message should be send to, required
   message: the content of the slack message, this supports golang templating e.g. {{ .State }} to get the current state as string or {{ .Node }} to access the node object, required
 ```
+One can get the current profile in a template using `{{ .Profile.Current }}`.
+Be careful about using it in an instance that is invoked during the `operational` state, as all profiles attached to a node are considered for notification.
+`{{ .Profile.Last }}` can be used instead, which refers to profile that caused the last state transition.

 ### Trigger Plugins
 __alterAnnotation:__ Adds, changes or removes an annotation